 Prior to joining Lugenbuhl, Stephen was a law clerk for Presiding Justice Jess Dickinson at the Mississippi Supreme Court and was proud to be an Adjunct Professor of Legal Writing at Mississippi College School of Law.
 Currently, his professional accolades include being a member of the Louisiana Association of Defense Counsel and the Defense Research Institute.

 Finally, don’t be surprised if you see Stephen wearing a purple and gold tie in the court room.
 A Louisiana State University graduate, class of 2010, Stephen is the epitome of what is considered a loyal Tiger alumnus.
-He is a is a member of the LSU Alumni Association and attends both football and basketball games often.
+He is a member of the LSU Alumni Association and attends both football and basketball games often.
 Geaux Tigers!

 Thank you for contacting Lugenbuhl, Wheaton, Peck, Rankin & Hubbard.
 Before you click “Accept” below, please be aware that communication through email or our website does not establish a client-attorney relationship between you and our firm.
 Please do not send any confidential or privileged information through electronic communications.
 By clicking “Accept,” you provide us access to the included information and do not consider it confidential.×